learn-co-curriculum/dsc-categorical-variables-regression-lab/README.md

 ## Summary

 In this lab, you practiced your knowledge of categorical variables on the Boston Housing dataset!
+Specifically, you practiced distinguishing continuous and categorical data.
+You also used binning to transform continuous into categorical data.
+You then created dummy variables using one hot encoding.